Atliac/Coroutine-Tutorial/README.md

         // the return type of await_suspend function is std::coroutine_handle<void>
         auto handle_of_other_coroutine= awaitable.await_suspend(handle_of_the_coroutine);
         handle_of_other_coroutine.resume(); // resume the other coroutine

+        // if the other coroutine that represented by handle_of_other_coroutine didn't resume the current coroutine,
+        // else jump to the <resume point>
         <returns control to the caller or resumer>
     }